thunderbird/webext-docs/overlay/mailingLists.rst

 mailingLists API
 ================

-The :doc:`addressBooks`, also including the :doc:`contacts` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.
+The mailingLists API allows to access and manage the user's mailing lists.